syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/View-Range-Selection.md

 # View Range Selection

-When using CustomView in SfRating, Only one item will be rated.
-If you need to change the view of all rated CustomView items, Use the `EnableViewRangeSelection` boolean property.
+When using CustomView in SfRating, only one item will be rated by default.
+If you need to change the appearance of all rated CustomView items, use the `EnableViewRangeSelection` boolean property to enable range selection behavior.

-N> The EnableViewRangeSelection property is used only for CustomViews.
+> **Note:** The `EnableViewRangeSelection` property is used only for CustomViews.

 {% tabs %}